Have you ever had a “Crafternoon” with your kids or nanny kids?

 The materials needed for this are washable non-toxic paint, paper plate, paint brushes, permanent markers, and paper.

 First, you want to decide on a project.
-I found that Pinterest is the best resource for this.
+We found that Pinterest is the best resource for this.

 Next, you’ll want to cover hands or feet with paint.

-So, we opted to just paint her foot instead of pouring a bunch of paint out into a paper plate and dipping it.
+So, you may opt to just paint the foot instead of pouring a bunch of paint out into a paper plate and dipping it.

 Next, you want to stamp the hand or footprint design on the paper.